-The very day I “Broke Up With My Therapist…” I received an e-mail from CBS asking me to appear on “The Doctors” and since then life has accelerated with great influences that may not be coincidental.
-After 8 years of not ever asking for help, I demanded better for myself and sure as hell got it with my therapist Karen Pickett.
-Most of this journey will be explained in EMBRACING DERMATILLOMANIA: My Skin Picking Recovery.
-It was early December of 2014 and I decided with Karen that it would be best to start therapy the first week of January- not as a New Year’s Resolution, but to be rid of the chaos of the holidays and to be finished by the time my husband and I were to move into house we bought at the end of March of 2015.
+That night I received an e-mail from CBS asking me to appear on the American daytime talk show The Doctors.
+After eight years of not asking for help for my skin picking, I demanded better for myself and got it with my therapist Karen Pickett!
+Most of my recovery journey will be explained in our upcoming book EMBRACING DERMATILLOMANIA: My Skin Picking Recovery.
+With my television appearance being taped in December of 2014, Karen and I decided that it would be best to start therapy the first week of January and we would be finishing it up by the time my husband and I were to move into our house.

-The picking slowed down surprisingly quick in the first four weeks but nothing changed emotionally until the week after I moved and was getting ready to attend, and present at, TLC’s 2015 Conference in Washington, DC.
-I have yet to write a blog post about it because of the incredible changes in my life these past 6 months, even down to minor victories I’ve achieved this week alone by being able to wear shorts again in public for the first time since I was 14 years old!
-Even with appearing on a local segment called “Mental Health Minute”, my face was clearer than ever but I was experiencing life the same way despite my skin being clear and that’s all I thought recovery would be.
-My urges would keep reducing until the therapy rewired my brain to get rid of them, right?
-So very wrong.
-Even as Dr. Renee Reinardy said, which stood out to myself and CBSN’s blogger Laura Barton, our BFRB is the messenger trying to tell us that something is amiss in the moment an urge takes hold.
+My picking slowed down surprisingly quickly in the first four weeks, but nothing changed for me emotionally until the week after I moved and was getting ready to present at TLC’s 2015 Conference in Washington, DC.
+I appeared on a CTV’s Live at 5 segment, Mental Health Minute, and my face was clearer than ever.
+I thought recovery meant just having clear skin and that my urges would keep going down until therapy rewired my brain to get rid of them.
+As Dr. Renee Reinardy said at the conference, which stood out to myself and CBSN’s blogger Laura Barton, our BFRB is the messenger trying to tell us that something is amiss in the moment an urge takes hold.